mle86/php-wq/README.md

 `interface mle86\WQ\Job\`**`Job`**

-A Job is a representation of some task do to.
+A Job is a representation of some task to do.
 It can be `execute`d immediately, or it can be stored in a Work Queue for later processing.